 Responsibilities of the Program, PGME Office and Training Site:

-Programs and training sites must ensure residents and fellows are appropriately oriented to current best practices for workplace safety guidelines.
+Programs and training sites must ensure trainees are appropriately oriented to current best practices for workplace safety guidelines.

 Programs must have guidelines to address exposures specific to each training site (e.g., radiation safety, hazardous materials, infection control), communicate these to trainees at site-specific orientation sessions, and assess trainees for appropriate understanding prior to involvement in these activities.

-Programs should train residents and fellows to assess site and situation specific safety risks.
+Programs should ensure trainees are capable of assessing site and situation specific safety risks.

 The Postgraduate Medical Education Office will ensure trainees have all required immunizations (as per the Council of Ontario Faculties of Medicine Immunization Policy) prior to initiating clinical duties.
 This information will be available to appropriate individuals at the training sites as required via the Postgraduate Web Evaluation and Registration (POWER) system.
 Trainees not meeting the immunization requirements of the faculty are not permitted to complete their registration with the PGME Office and will not be registered at the hospital.